ufs-community/ufs-srweather-app/docs/UsersGuide/source/CustomizingTheWorkflow/ConfigWorkflow.rst

 ``USE_MERRA_CLIMO``: (Default: ``'{{ workflow.CCPP_PHYS_SUITE == "FV3_GFS_v15_thompson_mynn_lam3km" or workflow.CCPP_PHYS_SUITE == "FV3_GFS_v17_p8" }}'``)
    Flag that determines whether :term:`MERRA2` aerosol climatology data and lookup tables for optics properties are obtained.
 Valid values: ``True`` | ``False``

-   ..
-COMMENT: When would it be appropriate to obtain these files?

 Restart Parameters
 --------------------
 ``DO_FCST_RESTART``: (Default: false)